What Is credit Utilisation?

 Keep old cards open with a zero balance

-Old credit cards with zero balances contribute their credit limit to your total available credit β reducing your overall utilisation ratio.
+Old credit cards with zero balances contribute their credit limit to your total available credit - reducing your overall utilisation ratio.
 Closing them removes that available credit and can raise your utilisation significantly.
-Keep them open, use them occasionally to prevent dormancy closure, and pay in full.
+Keep them open and use them occasionally to prevent dormancy closure.

 Individual Account vs Overall Utilisation

-Credit bureaus measure utilisation in two ways: across all your accounts combined, and on each individual account.
-A card that's 90% full hurts your score even if your overall utilisation is low β because the individual account utilisation is also assessed.
+credit bureaus measure utilisation in two ways: across all your accounts combined, and on each individual account.
+A card that is 90% full hurts your score even if your overall utilisation is low - because the individual account utilisation is also assessed.

-The practical implication: don't max out any single card even if your overall utilisation is healthy.
+The practical point: do not max out any single card even if your overall utilisation is healthy.
 Try to keep every individual card below 30% as well as maintaining good combined utilisation.

 Unlike missed payments (which stay on your file for 6 years), high credit utilisation has no long-term memory.
-As soon as you pay down a balance, the next month's statement shows the lower utilisation and your score recovers immediately.
-This makes it uniquely actionable β you can improve this factor quickly by simply paying down debt.
+As soon as you pay down a balance, the next month's statement shows the lower utilisation and your score recovers.
+This makes it one of the most practical factors to work with - you can improve this factor quickly by simply paying down debt.